Landscape

 Survodutide — the dual GLP-1 / glucagon

 Survodutide (BI 456906) is a dual GLP-1 / glucagon agonist from Boehringer Ingelheim and Zealand Pharma.
-Skips the GIP receptor that tirzepatide and retatrutide both hit.
-The GLP-1 + glucagon combination is the same pair retatrutide uses minus GIP — testing whether GIP is necessary or whether GLP-1 + glucagon alone is enough.
+Skips the GIP receptor that tirzepatide and reta both hit.
+The GLP-1 + glucagon combination is the same pair reta uses minus GIP — testing whether GIP is necessary or whether GLP-1 + glucagon alone is enough.

 Phase 2 readouts in obesity hit ~19% at 4.8mg/wk over 46 weeks.
 Phase 3 in MASH (metabolic dysfunction-associated steatohepatitis) is also progressing — the glucagon component improves hepatic fat clearance, which is a separate clinical use case from weight loss.